rnfor-pro/DevOps/monitoring-logging/README.md

 Let’s add Dashboard for a better view in Grafana

-`Click On Dashboard –> + symbol or New –> Import`
+`Click On Dashboard –> + symbol or New –> Import` as you did before

 Dashboard
 Use Id `9964` and click on load

-Select the data source and click on Import
-Now you will see the Detailed overview of Jenkins
+Select Prometheus as data source and click on Import Now you will see the Detailed overview of Jenkins